Updated: June 2021

 Equalizing rates will raise revenue: Our country faces many needs, from infrastructure to childcare, that require additional revenue.
 Consider:

-- The No Tax Breaks for Outsourcing Act would raise $980 billion over ten years.[iv]
+- The No Tax Breaks for Outsourcing Act would raise between $657 and $980 billion over ten years.[iv]
 It would also protect the tax bases of developing countries.

 - IRS data show that US multinationals book 41% of their foreign profits in just 10 tax havens.[v]